mikitex70/plantuml-markdown/README.md

 plantuml_markdown:
   server: http://www.plantuml.com/plantuml  # PlantUML server, for remote rendering
   # other global options
+  insecure: False                           # set to True if the server uses self-signed certificates
   cachedir: /tmp                            # set a non-empty value to enable caching
   base_dir: .                               # where to search for diagrams to include
   format: png                               # default diagram image format